-The total number of Common Shares reserved and available for grant and issuance pursuant to the Restricted Share Unit Plan shall not exceed a number of Common Shares equal to 2% of the total issued and outstanding Common Shares of the Corporation at the time of granting of RSUs (on a non-diluted basis), or such other number as may be approved by the TSX and the Shareholders of the Corporation from time to time.
-Any increase in the issued and outstanding Common Shares will result in an increase in the number of Common Shares that may be issued pursuant to the Restricted Share Unit Plan or any other proposed or established share compensation arrangement of the Corporation.
+The total number of Common Shares reserved and available for issuance pursuant to this DSU Plan shall not exceed a number of Common Shares equal to 0.5% of the total issued and outstanding Common Shares of the Corporation on the Settlement Date (on a non-diluted basis), or such other number as may be approved by the TSX and the Shareholders of the Corporation from time to time.
+Any increase in the issued and outstanding Common Shares will result in an increase in the number of Common Shares that may be issued pursuant to this DSU Plan or any other proposed or established share compensation arrangement of the Corporation.